faspay-team/faspay-sendme-python/README.md

 * iv

 in your root project, include config file "SendMeConfig.ini".
-You can download file in this repo.
+You can download file inside "tests" directory.

 Please contact Administrator Faspay to create the required credentials.